DisCoTec/discotec.github.io/2021/ice.md

 ## COVID-19

-The ICE and DisCoTec organisers are continually monitoring the current COVID-19 situation.
+The ICE and DisCoTec organisers are monitoring the current COVID-19 situation.
 Depending on how this unfolds in the coming months, we may switch to an online event, although we still hope to be able to organise a physical event.
 In the latter case, we would support remote presentations as well should participants be unable to travel safely.

 ## Highlights